everycure-org/matrix/docs/src/onboarding/pipeline.md

 ### Inference (requests)

 Our inference pipeline can be used for running ad-hoc requests coming from medical team/stakeholders to generate drug-disease predictions for a specifid drug, disease or a pair of both.
-The drugs/diseases to predict against are coming from our official drug and disease lists.
+The drugs/diseases to predict against are coming from our official drug and disease lists (which are versioned in the .env file).
 The pipeline is running inference using a single/several trained models stored as artifacts in MLFlow and utilizes the same version of data that was used for training.

 ![](../assets/img/inference.drawio.png)

+You can find the sheet [here](https://docs.google.com/spreadsheets/d/1CioSCCQxUdACn1NfWU9XRyC-9j_ERc2hmZzaDd8XgcQ/edit?gid=0#gid=0).
 At the moment we don't execute this as a part of the default pipeline.
+Also note that in order to use the trained models which are stored in the MLFlow (i.e. models trained using e2e pipeline) you will need to execute the inference pipeline from `cloud` environment.

 ### Release